lmmx/dx/src/dx/ams/conm/README.md

 Which gives a Python session with the `reparsed_pages` available to work with.

-Given such a list of parsed pages (i.e. a list of `AMSGSMInfoPage` objects), calling `pandas.concat` on the `map` of the `_df_repr` over each in the list gives a single DataFrame with `NaN` values for the missing properties unless where this absence is explicitly specified (e.g. some books in the series don't have a table of contents so `toc_info` is `None`).
+Given such a list of parsed pages (i.e. a list of `AMSBookInfoPage` objects), calling `pandas.concat` on the `map` of the `_df_repr` over each in the list gives a single DataFrame with `NaN` values for the missing properties unless where this absence is explicitly specified (e.g. some books in the series don't have a table of contents so `toc_info` is `None`).